Chirema/create-backtest-optimize-sell-cryptocurrency-trading-bot/README.md

 ### Installing the dependencies
 `pip install -r requirements.txt`

-### Downloading Binance OHLCV data

-`python download-kline.py`

-## Creating a trading bot
+## Part 1: Create and backtest your trading bot
-This part belongs to the following medium article: ["How to create, backtest, optimize and sell a cryptocurrency trading bot (1/4)"](https://medium.com/p/21e0ec3abdcf).
+Read the medium article: ["How to create and backtest your trading bot"](https://medium.com/p/21e0ec3abdcf).

-### Running with arguments
+### Tutorial Data
+Use `python3 download-kline.py -s BTCUSDT -i 1d -y 2021 2020 2019
+` to download the tutorial data.

+### Future use
+You can use `python download-kline.py` with the arguments below, to download any data you want for your trading bot.

 | Argument        | Explanation |
 | --------------- | ---------------- |
 | -h              | show help messages|